sure-fire/HDBitT_hdmi_extender/README.md

 for i in `ls 2BDFCE.*.7z`; do lzma -t $i 2>&1 | grep -v "Compressed data is corrupt"; done
 ```

-A few sites suggest magic bytes in the footers of LZMA-compressed file formats, but I'm not seeing any of them:
+I've started looking through the files for footers, which would either confirm a file format, or tell me if/how multiple file formats are concatenated.
+A few sites suggest magic bytes in the footers of LZMA-compressed file formats:
  - 'YZ' ends a .xz file, according to [the LZMA Utils author at tukaanu.org](tukaani.org/xz/xz-file-format.txt)
  - '0x0A I P 0x0A' ends a .7z file, according to [the same LZMA Utils author, but on the 7zip forums on sourceforce.net](https://sourceforge.net/p/sevenzip/discussion/45797/thread/37cfd783/)

-None of these bytes were found looking the directory of danman's firmware packages:
+No 7zip footers were found looking the directory of danman's firmware packages:

 ```
 root@kali:~/hdmi/FIRMWARE# binwalk -e * | egrep "Target|LZMA"